 I remember worrying to the point where I got up several times a night to check on my daughter while she was sleeping.
-I was exhausting myself, and finally I had to sit down and come to terms with my fear.
-It is scary, but I realized I was doing everything I could to create a safe environment so the rest was out of my hands.
+I was exhausted myself, and finally I had to sit down and come to terms with my fear.
+It is scary, but I realized I was doing everything I could to create a safe environment.
+The rest was out of my hands.
 I had to let it go.

 My advice to parents is to do the same.
-Take the steps that we know can help prevent this terrible tragedy, and then get on with your life and enjoy your time with your new baby instead of being consumed by fear.
+Take the steps that we know can help prevent this terrible tragedy.
+Then get on with your life and enjoy your time with your new baby instead of being consumed by fear.

 What is SIDS?